Last news in Fakti

-Our sex is written in our genes, can be clearly defined for each person and does not change throughout life.
-On one side is the woman, on the other - the man - the princess and the knight.
+Our sex is written in our genes, can be clearly determined for each person and does not change throughout life.
+On the one hand is the woman, on the other - the man - the princess and the knight.
 And in between?
 No man's land.

 Many think this way.
 Among them is US President Donald Trump, who, upon taking office in his new term, announced that there are only two sexes.
 A similar opinion was shared by the leader of the German Christian Democrats, Friedrich Merz, during his debate against the current Chancellor Olaf Scholz.

 People who claim that there are two sexes rely on science, or more specifically - on biology.
-But the scientific consensus on the issue is actually different from what they imagine: Gender is a spectrum.
-If we want to preserve the binary, we can place man and woman at both poles.
-But there is far from nothing between them.
+But the scientific consensus on the matter is actually different from what they imagine: Gender is a spectrum.
+If we want to preserve the binary, we can put male and female at the two poles.
+But there is far from empty space in between.

-There are not only two options for chromosomes
+There are not just two options for chromosomes

-Of course, sex chromosomes are important, but gender is not created so easily.
-For example, there are people who look like women externally, but have the “male” sex chromosomes XY in their cells, and vice versa.
+Sure, sex chromosomes are important, but gender is not created so easily.
+For example, there are people who look like women on the outside but have the “male” XY sex chromosomes in their cells, and vice versa.
 How is this possible?

-A gene located on the short arm of the Y chromosome and called SRY determines whether testicles will form in the embryo or not.
-If, for example, this gene is not read due to a mutation, it remains "silent", i.e. testicles are not formed despite the XY chromosomes.
+A gene located on the short arm of the Y chromosome and called SRY determines whether or not testicles will form in the embryo.
+If, for example, this gene is not read due to a mutation, it remains "silent", i.e. testicles do not form despite the XY chromosomes.
 On the other hand, testicles can grow in people with XX chromosomes if the gene (probably during cell division) is transferred to the X chromosome and read.

 This raises the question of how correct it is to determine sex after birth, as is currently done, solely on the basis of its visible external characteristics?